-I found it easy to lift out the birch seedling and shake off grains of gravel.
+The birch seedling grew at an unusual place: a pile of road gravel.
+I pulled it out and shook off mineral grains of soil.
 Under a hand-lens appeared the fine roots branching off the main root, and numerous short root tips.
-Most of these tips bore bulging sheaths, each like the finger of a woollen glove.
-When I submerged the seedling in water, held in a white dish, fine contrasting threads became just visible as they spread away from the sheaths.
-The roots of the seedlings bore some companion organism, some symbiont, down there in that inhospitable ground.
+Most of these tips bore bulging sheaths, each like the finger of a glove.
+Later, when I submerged the seedling under water in a white dish, fine contrasting threads became just visible as they spread away from the sheaths.
+The roots of the seedlings bore some companion organism down there in that inhospitable ground.
 A species of fungus was firmly attached to the seedling's roots.
-Clearly the fungal sheaths and threads were of the mycorrhizal type - a fungus-root.
+Clearly the fungal sheaths and threads were of the mycorrhizal type: a fungus-root.

-Roots of birch seedling as shown above.
-Most root tips are sheathed with mycorrhizas, as arrowed.
+Roots of the birch seedling as shown above.
+Most root tips are sheathed with mycorrhizas, as arrowed in black.

-Spores from the mushrooms of a species typical of this sort of forest, possibly a poisonpie mushroom, Hebeloma crustiliniforme, had been shed into the air near the stone pile and here they developed and spread sufficiently to contact the roots of a potential symbiotic partner.
+Spores from mushrooms of a species typical of this sort of forest, possibly a poisonpie mushroom, Hebeloma crustiliniforme, had been shed into the air near the stone pile and here they developed and spread sufficiently to contact the roots of a potential useful partner.
 Once there the fungal threads wrapped around the growing tips of roots and penetrated between the outer cells.
 Here the fungus started to extract simple sugars from the seedling, sugars coming from the photosynthetic activity of the seedling's few leaves.
 To establish and grow on that barren soil it seemed that the seedling must have gained something in exchange.

 Seeds of trees germinate where they land after being blown on the wind, washed away in floods, or carried by animals.
 If their parent population is to continue to flourish, the germinating seeds will need space for their leaves to spread into the sunlight and capture the energy of photons.
-Their roots will need to provide a system of tubes for water and nutrients to be sucked up to supply the leaves.
+Their roots will need to provide a system of tubes for water and nutrients to be sucked up by transpiration to supply the leaves.
 A forest fire supplies both space and nutrients after it has devastated a stand of trees.
 Trees wind-thrown after a gale make space and disturbed ground, so within a year seedlings will thrive on the new light and more accessible soil.
 Then mycorrhizal fungi that grew with the old trees discover the new roots of seedlings to colonize as a source of their energy from the plant's sugars.

-Even ground as bleakly barren as the slopes of a volcano, or rock and till dumped by a retreating glacier, becomes vegetated with tree seedlings along with lichens and mosses.
+Even ground as bleakly barren as the slopes of a volcano, or rock and till dumped by a retreating glacier, becomes vegetated with tree seedlings, along with lichens and mosses.
 Species of trees adapted to life on mountains or lands near the poles, dwarf birch (Betula nana) and alpine dwarf willow (Salix reinii) can establish a few plants that slowly mature.
-Soon enough threads of mycorrhizal fungi spread through the stony soil in search of nutrients and water and become symbiotic with these pioneer trees.
+Soon enough threads of mycorrhizal fungi spread through the stony soil in search of nutrients and water and become partners with these pioneer trees.
 Then any new seedling of the same tree species will encounter an established network of fungal threads.
 Rapid fungal colonization of these newly arriving seedlings boosts their growth and enables them to grow and spread faster than their parents.
+However, in the development of these trees, before these fungi come the roots